zhuxiao/asvclr/README.md

 ## Output Result Description

-There are two kinds ofoutput files: VCF file and BEDPE file.
+There are two kinds of output files: VCF file and BEDPE file.
 Insertions, deletions, inversions and duplications are stored in the VCF file format, and translocations are saved in the BEDPE file format.